 Our book group recently read Dostoyevsky’s novel, The Idiot.

 Dostoyevsky believed that atheism, which was beginning to flourish in his lifetime, was a development of momentous importance.
-Dostoyevsky believed that, as a consequence of atheism, people would throw off all moral restraints, that everything would be permitted.
+Dostoyevsky believed that, as a consequence of atheism, people would throw off all moral restraints, everything would be permitted.
 Dostoyevsky believed that communism was a by-product of atheism.
 The atheists and communists in Dostoyevsky’s novels often propose to slaughter millions of people in the name of a political goal.

-Nietzsche’s views on these matters were similar to Dostoyevsky’s — so similar that one even finds the same phrases in both writers.
+Nietzsche’s views on these matters were similar to Dostoyevsky’s — so similar that one even finds the same phrases in these two writers.
 Dostoyevsky and Nietzsche reached the same conclusions independently of each other.
 They foresaw (more accurately than anyone else) the calamitous course of 20th-century history.
 The views of Dostoyevsky and Nietzsche can be expressed in an equation; I call it the Dostoyevsky-Nietzsche equation:

 death of God = death of morality = genocide

 This equation had more influence over the 20th century than e = mc².
 One character in The Idiot (Ippolit) spends much time discussing suicide.
 If there’s anything of which Dostoyevsky’s atheists are more fond than genocide, it’s suicide.
 Dostoyevsky’s atheists have lost their faith — their faith in God, their faith in man, their faith in life, their faith in the universe.
 In Dostoyevsky’s time, there was an epidemic of suicide in Russia.
 One might say that, under the Czar, Russian atheists killed themselves, and after the fall of the Czar, they killed other people.